cdeccio/byu-cs324-w2025/07-hw-sockets/README.md

     assignment.
 Reviewing the principles on strings and I/O will greatly help you in this assignment!

- 3. Either log on to a BYU CS lab workstation directly or log on remotely using SSH.
-To log in using `ssh`, open a terminal and use the following `ssh`
-    command:

-    (Replace "username" with your actual CS username)

-    ```bash
-    ssh username@schizo.cs.byu.edu
-    ```
+ 3. Using the guidance from the
+    [remote access information page](../REMOTE_ACCESS.md), log in to a CS lab machine.

     The exercises in this assignment will only work if run from a CS lab machine.